cbbutler01/README-Generator/README.md

     -[License](#license)

   ## Installation
- Clone the repository off my Github profile, and run it in a coding application or terminal
+  undefined

   ## Usage
-  To create README files for user's projects
+  Use my project to help create a simple social platform by easily incorporatingmy work intot he backend, and leaving only frontend code to complete

   ## Contributing
-  Create your own branch and code from there, make the application more user friendly, or add more to the README generation
+  Contributions are welcome, just create a new branch and add any functionality to the code that would compliment what is already implemented

   ## Tests
-  Check if the terminal runs the questions first, then see if the markdown is generating
+  Create some test files and run the `npm run test` script in the terminal

   ## Questions
-  For any questions about the project, contact [cbutler01](https://github.com/cbutler01) or Email me at clarenceb.butleriii@gmail.com.
+  For any questions about the project, contact [cbbutler01](https://github.com/cbbutler01) or Email me at clarenceb.butleriii@gmail.com.

   ## License
   ![License](https://img.shields.io/badge/License-MIT-brightgreen)